-Dr. Marquez is a San Diego-based licensed psychologist (PSY31865) and staff psychologist at The Center for Men’s Excellence.
-His research focuses on health psychology, which aims to strengthen the mind-body connection with a holistic, yet individualized approach.
-His practice concentrates on men’s health psychology, fathers’ perinatal difficulties, and experiences in early fatherhood.
+Dr. Marquez is a San Diego-based licensed clinical psychologist (PSY31865), sport psychologist, and biofeedback therapist at The Center for Men’s Excellence.
+His research focuses on health psychology and behavioral medicine interventions.
+His practice concentrates on men’s health psychology, the transition to fatherhood/parenthood, biofeedback, sport psychology, and psychological assessment.
 Dr. Marquez primarily works with adults using evidence-based treatment methods, such as Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).

 Dr. Marquez attended St. Edward’s University in Austin, TX for his undergraduate studies in Business Administration and Psychology.
 He then moved to the Bay Area where he earned a Master’s in Sport Psychology from John F. Kennedy University in Pleasant Hill, CA. He worked with children, adolescents, and adults to help them improve mental and physical awareness in order to achieve optimal performance in both life and sport.